sonyphoebeb/Angular-projects/README.md

 ✅ Practiced structural & attribute directives to control DOM & styling.

 ✅ Applied built-in Angular pipes to transform data in templates.

+✅ Created Angular services to separate business logic from components.

+✅ Understood the purpose of @Injectable decorator.

+✅ Learned how Angular’s Dependency Injection system works.

+✅ Injected services into components for reusability & cleaner code.

 ✨ This covers Angular Phase 1 & Phase 2 basics – preparing the foundation for building interactive Angular applications.